 - Enhance the visitor experience of Scotland's landscape by creating innovatively designed viewpoints in areas of outstanding scenery - Enhance and sustain rural economies and rural employment - Attract private sector investment in the tourism industry - Harness our design talent, in particular to support newly graduated or recently qualified architects.
 Inspired by the National Tourist Routes programme in Norway, the Scottish Scenic Routes initiative seeks visitor experience by offering to develop our own uniquely Scottish model to enhance, promote and develop our international appeal and reputation.

-While a national strategy is being developed, a series of pilot projects were undertaken to test the ideas behind the initiative.
+undertaken to test the ideas behind the initiative.
 The proposals for each site in the first of these pilot projects were selected through a design competition open to newly graduated or recently qualified Architects and Landscape Architects.
-The winning designs were selected for installation at popular visitor destinations across Loch Lomond & The Trossachs National Park and in June 2014 three of the viewpoints were unveiled at the following sites: - Loch Lubnaig Sloc nan Sitheanach (Faerie Hollow), designed by Ruairidh Moir - Falls of Falloch Woven Sound, designed by John Kennedy - Balguhidder Glen LookOut, designed by Daniel Tyler and Angus Ritchie.
+The winning designs were selected for installation at popular visitor destinations across Loch Lomond & The Trossachs National Park and in June 2014 three of the viewpoints were unveiled at the following sites: - Loch Lubnaig Sloc nan Sìtheanach (Faerie Hollow), designed by Ruairidh Moir - Falls of Falloch Woven Sound, designed by John Kennedy - Balquhidder Glen LookOut, designed by Daniel Tyler and Angus Ritchie.
 Situated off the A82 and A84, each of these bespoke designs complement the surrounding landscape and enhance the magical viewpoints which have been created by the very best of Scotland's architecture talent.